 You can always find something new, even at the old-timer’s booths.
-Case in point: Love Lite Precision Tie Dye Apparel, where Em made some new friends.
+Case in point:, where Em made some new friends.
 Booth vendor “Tie Dye Eric” has been helping people get their tie-dye for a couple of decades, and there’s always something bright and beautiful to hanging on the racks.
 Em said her new parrot buddies were the “best thing that happened to [her] all day!”

 Perhaps because of Portland’s food cart boom, the availability of food at the Market has taken a noticeable turn downward in the past few years, so I was glad to see a few new food vendors this season.
 With sunny skies and bright colors everywhere, our favorite food booth this trip was The Tropical Fruit Cocktail stand, located near the Bill Naito Legacy Fountain.

 Alaina Sargent, head baker at Sargent’s Sinful Sweets and purveyor of French macarons and other tasty pastries, is another new face on the Market scene.
 Alaina is a recent graduate of the Oregon Culinary Institute, where she focused on baking, and started selling her sinful sweets.
 We sampled a couple of macaroons, which were (of course) melt-in-your mouth delicious.

 There are plenty of batik artists and tie-dye apparel booths at the Market, but Barbara Holmes traditionally dyed cotton batiks got my attention on this trip.
 Turn each item over at Owl House Batik & Design and you are sure to find a surprise on the back!